Porcelain Black Dishes To iHeartRadio Host Domenick Nati About Aaron Carter And ‘Racist’ Jeffree Star

-Black — born Alaina Marie Beaton — recently went on iHeartRadio’s Domenick Nati show and addressed all of the rumors once and for all, and was more than happy to dish the dirt about Aaron Carter and Jeffree Star.
+Black — born Alaina Marie Beaton — recently went on iHeartRadio’s Domenick Nati Show and addressed all of the rumors once and for all, and she was more than happy to dish the dirt about Aaron Carter and Jeffree Star.

 One of the first things that Domenick asked the young rocker about was her rumored “relationship” with Aaron Carter, which she immediately denied.